 The congregation began in 1923, when several Christians met in the home of sister Lena Eades on Okeechobee Road.
 By 1925, the group had grown so that, with a gift of land from one of the members, a meeting house was erected on Conniston Road in West Palm Beach.

 As the congregation continued to grow, there was a need for larger facilities.
 A gift of land and money from two sisters in Christ made possible the erection of a new building and home for the preacher on North Olive Avenue in 1949.
 The organization of the church was made complete on April 12, 1964, with the selection of four men as elders: Jean McMasters, Hayward Milton, Don Spurlock, and Alvin Witt.
 A few months later, four deacons were appointed: Johnny Davis, Bob Haines, Jerry Hopkins and Paul Jordan.

 On August 19, 1997, construction began on a new facility at 4067 Leo Lane.
 Open house was held in the new building on October 25, 1998.
-Five men (Johnny Davis, Dan Fuller, Joe Holland, Jerry Hopkins and Phil Porter) oversee the church at this time.
-Two of our elders (Joe Holland and Jerry Hopkins) work full-time for the church.
-There are presently 17 deacons and 474 members.
+Five men (Johnny Davis, Dan Fuller, Jerry Hopkins, Phil Porter and Richard Watson) oversee the church at this time.
+One of our elders (Jerry Hopkins) works full-time for the church.
+There are presently 25 deacons and 474 members.